Rigel Pharmaceuticals Inc. (RIGL) is destined for greater heights as its last quarter sales were 22,410 K - News Daemon

 Technical Analysis of Rigel Pharmaceuticals Inc. (RIGL)

-Rigel Pharmaceuticals Inc. (NASDAQ: RIGL) saw its 5-day average volume 2.57 million, a negative change from its year-to-date volume of 3.79 million.
-As of the previous 9 days, the stock’s Stochastic %D was 68.37%.
-Additionally, its Average True Range was 0.14.
+The latest stats from [Rigel Pharmaceuticals Inc., RIGL] show that its last 5-days average volume of 3.02 million was superior to 3.02 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 36.69%.
+Additionally, its Average True Range was 0.15.

-During the past 100 days, Rigel Pharmaceuticals Inc.’s (RIGL) raw stochastic average was set at 76.19%, which indicates a significant decrease from 92.77% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 129.76% in the past 14 days, which was higher than the 101.18% volatility it showed in the past 100 days.
+During the past 100 days, Rigel Pharmaceuticals Inc.’s (RIGL) raw stochastic average was set at 67.95%, which indicates a significant increase from 61.22% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 122.42% in the past 14 days, which was higher than the 104.10% volatility it showed in the past 100 days.

 Rigel Pharmaceuticals Inc. (NASDAQ: RIGL) Key Stats